Fresno Pedestrian Accident Lawyer

-In a personal injury lawsuit, the plaintiff (i.e. you) are required to prove your claim and submit sufficient evidence indicating that the defendant (i.e. the driver that hit you) was negligent.
-In the legal world, negligence basically means that someone took an action, or failed to take an action, that a reasonable person would have done when confronted with similar circumstances.
+In a personal injury lawsuit, the plaintiff (i.e., you) are required to prove your claim and submit sufficient evidence indicating that the defendant (i.e., the driver that hit you) was negligent.
+In the legal world, negligence basically means that someone took action, or failed to take action, that a reasonable person would have done when confronted with similar circumstances.
 To establish the driver's negligence, your Fresno pedestrian accident attorney needs to meet these four elements:

 - The driver owed a duty of care to you.